plone/training/docs/mastering-plone/volto_overrides.md

 ## Component shadowing

 We use a technique called **component shadowing** to override an existing Volto component with our local custom version, without having to modify Volto's source code at all.
-You have to place the replacing component in the same original folder path inside the {file}`/src/customizations/` folder of your app.
+You have to place the replacing file in the same folder path inside the {file}`/src/customizations/` folder of your app as the original file in {file}`/omelette/src/`.

 Every time you add a file to your app, you have to restart Volto for changes taking effect.
 From that point on, the hot module reloading should kick in and reload the page automatically on changes.